PROJECT 1 WORKING WITH TEXT

 I could relate to this and see something of myself here, as I do intend to look at fragments and consider how I can approach this project.
 I am working on a commission and am not really happy with the work, but an area in the work, made me feel that I could be ok with what I was making.

 “I get really attracted to details and parts of things.
 I used to tell people I would feel happy if there was just one square inch of a painting I liked.
 I wouldn’t even have to like the whole painting.”
 Such a fondness for fragments, combined with a general dislike of how photography imposes formats on images and a tendency to think of words and images as interchangeable, drives his practice.
 “That’s where my interest in writing comes in; it’s getting the right word next to the right word that’s important… it’s syntax,” he says about the juxtapositions in his work.”
 (J. Baldessari, 2008:Tate)

 Whilst trying to get to make work, I remembered an artist who works with words.
-He is Mel Bochner, born 1940.
-I will add him in the research point.
+He is Mel Bochner, born in 1940.
+I will add him to the research point.

-words, phrases, fonts, randomly, take , order, random combinations, construct, new text, repeat several times find a stream of words interest you, work through exercise remember to document the outcomes in your sketchbook.
+words, phrases, fonts, randomly, take, order, random combinations, construct, new text, repeat several times find a stream of words that interest you, work through exercise remember to document the outcomes in your sketchbook.